vega/ts-json-schema-generator/README.md

 Also note that you need to quote paths with `*` as otherwise the shell will expand the paths and therefore only pass the first path to the generator.

+By default, the command-line generator will use the `tsconfig.json` file in the current working directory, or the first parent directory that contains a `tsconfig.json` file up to the root of the filesystem.
+If you want to use a different `tsconfig.json` file, you can use the `--tsconfig` option.
+In particular, if you need to use different compilation options for types, you may want to create a separate `tsconfig.json` file for the schema generation only.

 ### Options

 ```